-This exhibition focuses on the namesake of the museum Heath Robinson and the painted landscapes, figure studies and imaginative works that he produced throughout his life.
+This exhibition focuses on the namesake of the museum and the landscapes, figure studies and imaginative works that he produced throughout his life.

 When painting for pleasure he was able to adopt a much freer style, executing sensitive impressionistic watercolour sketches.
 His adeptness for painting and his distinctive vision means that although these pictures are mostly different from his commercial work, they are immediately recognisable as his.